markwilde33/CI-project-three/README.md

 isolate issues and improve mobile responsiveness.
 - The app has been tested on various browsers, including Chrome, Firefox, Opera, and Safari.
 - The app was tested across many screen sizes, from very small to very large.
+- Some family members tested the app on their own devices and their recommendations, such as to improve the final quiz score message, were taken on board.
 - It is displaying as intended across various devices and in different browsers.